 Image source: Goldmyer Hot Springs

 Goldmyer is home to some of the most beautiful sites in all of Washington.
 Nestled at the foothills of the Cascade Mountains, these springs offer gorgeous backcountry views while you soak in their man-made rock pools.
 Not to mention the 20-acre property offers multiple hiking trails to keep you active while you get away from the crowds of the city.
+You’ll want to check out the best campsites in Washington to figure out where to stay as well.

 Located about 50 miles east from Seattle near North Bend, this site is super popular with experienced outdoor enthusiasts.
 It’s very rustic and a bit more challenging to get to.
 A few amenities are provided at the site including bike racks, food hanging lines and containers at the campsites, outhouses, and an open-air cabana at the pools.